 The option to call 8-1-1 to reach one-call centers such as the MISS DIG 811 System went into effect nationwide in 2007.

 One easy call to 8-1-1 gets free marking of underground utility lines and helps protect against injury and expense.
 To know what's below, always call 8-1-1 before you dig.
 You also may reach MISS DIG 811 at 800-482-7171.

-MISS DIG 811 staking requests for simple projects can also be initiated using the E-Locate feature at elocate.missdig811.org.
-Excavators with large projects can request access to the MISS DIG 811 remote ticket entry (RTE) tool to initiate staking requests on line for complex projects.
-For more information go to www.missdig811.org.
+MISS DIG 811 staking requests for simple projects can also be initiated using your OneCallAccess account at missdig811.org.

+Excavators with large projects can promote their OneCallAccess account to an external plus account to initiate staking requests online for complex projects.
+For more information go to missdig811.org.

-Consumers Energy and others promote damage prevention using the four key messages of the Common Ground Alliance's Dig Safely program.
-Those messages, tailored to Michigan, are to:
+You can also help prevent damage by following these four steps:

-- Initiate a MISS DIG 811 staking request at least three full working days before excavation - Wait until the approximate locations of underground facilities are marked with flags or paint - Expose the underground utilities by hand-digging within the caution zone (see page 23) - Respect the markings by not damaging or removing them
+- 1. Initiate a MISS DIG 811 staking request at least three full working days before excavation - 2.
+Wait until your legal start date and time and verify all facilities have been marked with the appropriate positive response - 3.
+Expose the underground utilities by hand-digging within the caution zone (see page 18) - 4.
+Respect the markings by not damaging or removing them

-What is the MISS DIG 811 System?
+What is MISS DIG 811?

-The MISS DIG 811 System is Michigan's one-call notification system.
-It was formed in 1970 in Oakland County by four major Michigan utilities.
-The MISS DIG 811 System was created to provide excavators and the public a way to use one telephone call to inform multiple owners of underground facilities for nonemergency and emergency excavations.
+MISS DIG 811 was created to provide excavators and the public a way to use one telephone call to inform multiple owners of underground facilities for nonemergency and emergency excavations.

-The MISS DIG 811 System is a message-handling service that processes calls from those planning to dig and informs its affected members (utilities, municipalities, private companies, etc.) of the excavation plans.
+It is a message-handling service that processes calls from those planning to dig and informs its affected members (energy providers, municipalities, private companies, etc.) of the excavation plans.

-MISS DIG 811 System is not a utility, owns no underground facilities and does not provide locating services.
-It is the MISS DIG 811 System members such as utilities like Consumers Energy who are responsible for maintaining their underground facilities, maintaining all records of their facility locations and, under Public Act 174, marking the approximate location of their underground lines.
+MISS DIG 811 owns no underground facilities and does not provide locating services.
+MISS DIG 811 members such as Consumers Energy are responsible for maintaining their underground facilities, maintaining all records of their facility locations and, under Public Act 174, marking the approximate location of their underground lines.

-When to Use the MISS DIG 811 System
+When to Use MISS DIG 811

-Public Act 174 requires anyone who is planning or performing any type of excavation to provide notice to the MISS DIG 811 System at least 72 hours before starting any of those activities.
-See Public Act 174 on page 25 for definition of "excavation."
+Public Act 174 requires anyone who is planning or performing any type of excavation to provide notice to MISS DIG 811 at least 72 hours before starting any of those activities.
+See Public Act 174 on page 21 for definition of "excavation."

-The MISS DIG 811 System is available to initiate locating requests 24 hours a day, seven days a week by calling 8-1-1 or 800-482-7171 for emergency and nonemergency requests.
+MISS DIG 811 is available 24 hours a day, seven days a week by calling 8-1-1 or 800-482-7171 for emergency and nonemergency requests.

-For situations other than locating requests that involve Consumers Energy facilities, contact the utility directly at 800-477-5050:
+For situations other than locating requests that involve our facilities, contact us directly at 800-477-5050:

-- To report damage to any type of Consumers Energy facility - To resolve any type of damage billing problem with Consumers Energy - To request any type of Consumers Energy facility removal or relocation, including meter removals before demolition of a building - To request gas or electric service from Consumers Energy
+- To report damage to our facilities, pipelines or equipment - To resolve any type of damage billing problem with us - To request removal or relocation of our equipment, including meter removals before demolition of a building - To request gas or electric service from us

-Types of Requests that the MISS DIG 811 System Handles
+Types of Requests that MISS DIG 811 Handles